 Non-Disclosure and Non-Compete Agreements (NDAs)

 NDAs are not legally required, but having employees sign NDAs will help protect your trade secrets and company proprietary information from falling into the wrong hands.
+You can either create one from scratch (with the aid of a lawyer), or use a non-disclosure agreement template.

 Interestingly, a recent court case discussed how non-disclosure agreements can have a similar effect as a non-compete agreement, despite not including specific non-compete language.
 You should keep this in mind when drafting your NDA and/or non-compete policies.